pehladik/geicar/documentation/software/nucleo/nucleo_overview.md

 | PA11 | AF Output PP  | CAN RX | CAN Rx bus                  |
 | PA12 | AF Output PP  | CAN TX | CN TX bus                   |

+The full description of the port configuration is provided in the file [electronic board](../../../nucleo/voiture-elec.txt).

 ## How to manage sensors and actuators